timonla/blog/diet-review-sep-2020/post.md

 #### 9:40 Breakfast

+TODO: write about the different kinds of grains that you can use (cooked oats, overnight oats, spelt flakes, rice flakes, cornflakes, buckwheat cooked, buckwheat sprouted).
 I also rinsed some legumes that I left to soak 12 hours earlier.
 They will now sprout for 3 days, before I can eat them.
 30 lentils